piotrkrzyminski/collections/README.md

 This is simple java collections library with most used structures.
 In the future i will add new collections.</br>

 <h2>ArrayList</h2>
 This structure uses simple array to store generic elements.
-Start size of structure must be specified.
 If array is filled then copy all element to bigger array to allow to add new elements.
 Available methods:
   <ol>